DemocraciaEnRed/leyesabiertas-deploy/README.md

 #### Change Version Deployment
 Changing version means:

-1. Downloading requested container image, older or newer.
+1. Downloading requested container images, older or newer.
-2. Run _new_ container and check that docker-compose return code is 0.
+2. Running _new_ containers and check that docker-compose return code is 0.
-3. If everything _is fine_ stop _old_ container.
+3. If everything _is fine_ clean up _old_ container.

+**Important**
+Changing versions requires updating your playbook, not creating a new one!
+Creating a new playbook means you must provide needed variables used in the past.
+Example: when using `change_version` tag, we check if this role was previously used with `fresh_install` tag by checking wether `{{ install_dir_path }}` exists.
+If you change installation directory in a new playbook then running this role might lead to unexpected behavior.

 Example: